OGGM/oggm/docs/mass-balance-2012-pergla.rst

 The glacier per glacier calibration is done for two parameters:

-- the parameter :math:`\mu ^{*}` indicates the temperature sensitivity of the glacier, and is calibrated to match the geodetic mass-balance data over the reference period.
+- the parameter :math:`\mu ^{*}` indicates the temperature sensitivity of the glacier, and is calibrated to match the geodetic mass balance data over the reference period.
 - if the resulting :math:`\mu ^{*}` is outside of predefined bounds (for example [20, 600] :math:`mm\,w.e.\,K^{-1}\,mth^{-1}`), then the temperature